KEMONOYA/zettelkasten/ZETTELKASTEN/Propagation of interactions in classical mechanics.md

 # Propagation of interactions in classical mechanics

 In classical mechanics, interactions are propagated instantaneously.
-We see this in action in the form of the potential energy $-U(\textbf r_{1}, r_{2}, \bdots)$ This fact is closely related to the foundations of classical mechanics, namely [[Galileo's relativity principle]] and the absoluteness of time.
+We see this in action in the form of the potential energy in the lagrangian $L = T-U(\textbf r_{1}, r_{2}, ...)$, where a change in one of the particles' position instantly affects all the others.
+This fact is closely related to the foundations of classical mechanics, namely [[Galileo's relativity principle]] and the absoluteness of time.

-If the velocity of propagation were finite, then by the [[law of composition of velocities in classical mechanics]], it would be different in different inertial frames.
+If the velocity of propagation were finite, then by the [[law of composition of velocities in classical mechanics]] (which is based on the absoluteness of time), it would be different in different inertial frames.
+And keep in mind that the velocity of propagation is constant.
+Which means if it is measured to be 5m/s in one interation in a given frame, then all other interactions in that frame propagate at 5m/s.

+With this in mind, we see why this varying of propagation velocity across frames causes problems: imagine two interacting particles at rest next to each other with some distance in between.
+Now imagine the first one moves slightly, which sends out an interaction "signal" to the other particle and affects it, say with velocity 9m/s.
+Now take another frame moving relative to the first in a way such that its propagation velocity is measured to be 12m/s.

 ___
 # References